lzhchn0/nginx-tomcat/README.md

 # nginx-tomcat
-An operator for Nginx-tomcat, which execute the reconciliation accurately, thoroughly and avoiding any adverse effects.
+An operator for Nginx-tomcat which execute the reconciliation accurately, thoroughly, and avoiding any adverse effects.

 ## Requirements